Zero Trust Architecture for Cloud Environments

 Tradeoffs and tensions

-ZTA implementation introduces documented operational tensions that security architects must account for when scoping deployments.
+ZTA introduces measurable operational tensions that security architects must account for during design.

 Common misconceptions